sounakpal/blog-litelement/src/pages/about/index.md

 ### Library for tomorrow

-**We have seen how polymer team have been developing their backward compatible tools.
-Now that the web standards are defined the api allows all standard apis mentioned in [spec](https://spec.whatwg.org/) with polyfill.**
+**Now that the web standards are defined the api allows all standard apis mentioned in [spec](https://spec.whatwg.org/) with polyfill.
+We have seen how polymer team have been developing their backward compatible tools.
+We are good for tomorrow.**